-Will you be loyal to Christ through the Church and do all in your power to strengthen its ministries through your prayers, your presence, your gifts, your service, and your witness as Christ's representative in this world?
+Will you be a faithful member of the [Name] Global Methodist Church (or alternatively the [Name], a Global Methodist local church), doing all in your power to strengthen its ministries through your prayers, your presence, your gifts, your service, and your witness as Christ's representative in this world?

-¶ 320.
+¶ 420.
 GROWTH IN FAITHFUL DISCIPLESHIP.
 Faithful membership in the local church is essential for personal growth and for developing a deeper commitment to the will and grace of God.
 As members involve themselves in private and public prayer, worship, the sacraments, study, Christian action, systematic giving, and holy discipline, they grow in their appreciation of Christ, understanding of God at work in history and the natural order, and an understanding of themselves.
 Faithful discipleship includes the obligation to participate in the corporate life of the congregation with fellow members of the body of Christ.
 A member is bound in sacred covenant to shoulder the burdens, share the risks, and celebrate the joys of fellow members.
 A Christian is called to speak the truth in love, always ready to confront conflict in the spirit of forgiveness and reconciliation.

-¶ 321.
-THE MEANING OF HOLY COMMUNION.
-In Holy Communion also known as the Lord's Supper or the Eucharist (from the Greek word for "thanksgiving"), we are invited into fellowship (koinonia) with Christ Jesus who is spiritually present in the whole of the Sacrament; we participate in the communion of saints with the Church universal; and we are given a foretaste of God's eternal banquet, the marriage supper of the Lamb.
-The Sacrament may be offered to all who repent of sin and desire to draw near to God and lead a life of obedience to Christ.
+¶ 421.
+THE MEANING AND MODE OF HOLY COMMUNION.
+Like baptism, the sacrament of Holy Communion is a sign of God's grace present through the physical elements, offering the Gospel promise that all who come to Christ in repentance and faith receive new life in him.
+In Holy Communion also known as the Lord's Supper or the Eucharist (from the Greek word for "thanksgiving"), we are invited into fellowship (koinonia) with the real, spiritual presence of Christ Jesus in the whole of the sacrament; we participate in the communion of saints with the Church universal; and we are given a foretaste of God's eternal banquet, the marriage supper of the Lamb.
+The sacrament may be offered to all who repent of sin and desire to draw near to God and lead a life of obedience to Christ.